hop-protocol/hop-galaxy-op-subgraphs/README.md

 # hop-galaxy-op

-> The hop subgraph for Galaxy campaign on optimism that calculates how long an account has LP'd for.
+> The hop subgraph for Galaxy campaign on optimism that calculates how long an account has LP'd for in terms of token days

 Note: subgraph will be redeployed on Sep 20 17:00 UTC